What is Data Analysis?

 Predictive analytics also uses data mining to pick out patterns.
 Other methods it employs are statistical algorithms to build models and machine learning to update models as new data arrives.

-Finally, prescriptive analytics gathers the data from a variety of descriptive and predictive sources, and uses statistical methods from computer science and mathematics to answer questions about the repercussions of each decision.Watch a Free Demo Back to Glossary
+Finally, prescriptive analytics gathers the data from a variety of descriptive and predictive sources, and uses statistical methods from computer science and mathematics to answer questions about the repercussions of each decision.Start Free Trial Back to Glossary